chromaui/chromatic-docs/branching-and-baselines.md

 For [UI Review](review), Chromatic's aim is to show you what will change on the base branch when you merge this PR.

-As such, Chromatic will compare each story on the head branch with the way the story looked on the base branch when you branched off.
+As such, Chromatic will compare each story on the head branch with the way the story looked on the base branch when you branched off or last merged-in.
 This is similar to what systems like GitHub do when showing you the code changes in a PR.

 Technically, to achieve that, we need to find the "merge-base build" to compare with.
 The method to do so is [explained below](#how-the-merge-base-is-calculated).